luisgls/SOPRANO/README.md

 ON_highci = upper value for the 95% CI of the target

-ON_muts = number of mutations observed within the target
+ON_muts = number of mutations observed inside the target region

 OFF_dnds = dN/dS of the OFF-target region provided in the bed file